3.1.13 Student Class Attendance and Excused Absences

 Absences on religious holidays not listed in University calendars, as well as absences due to athletic participation or other extracurricular activities in which students are official representatives of the University, shall be recognized as excused absences when the student informs the instructor in writing during the first two weeks of the semester of these planned absences for the semester.
 Absences due to similar events which could not have been anticipated earlier in the semester will be recognized as excused absences upon advance notification of the instructor by an appropriate faculty adviser or athletic coach.

 Absences due to serious illness or death within a student's family, or other serious family emergency, are recognized as excused absences.
 To validate such absences, the student should present evidence to the Dean's Office of his or her college.
 The Dean's Office will then provide a letter of verification to all of the student's instructors for the term.

-Absences due to serious personal illness (e.g., hospitalization, surgery, or protracted medical illness or convalescence) shall also be recognized as excused absences.
+Absences due to serious personal illness (e.g., hospitalization, surgery, mental illness, or protracted medical illness or convalescence) shall also be recognized as excused absences.
 To validate such absences, the student should present evidence of the illness to the Dean's Office of his or her college.
 Supportive evidence will be provided on the student's request by the Student Health Service directly to the respective Dean.
 Students who experience long-term absences of a week or more should consult with their Assistant Dean; in such cases, it may be possible to negotiate with faculty for the opportunity to take an incomplete grade, or a withdrawal may be more prudent.
 The student's Assistant Dean will give guidance in these matters.

 Absence due to short-term military duty in the National Guard or active reserve is recognized as an excused absence.
 To validate such an absence, the student should present evidence to the Dean's Office of his or her college.
 The Dean's Office will then provide a letter of verification to all of the student's instructors for the term.